yoavweiss/RespImg-WebKit/README.md

 The Responsive Images WebKit fork!!!
 --------------------

-This repository contains experiments in adding the wpicture> element to WebKit.
+This repository contains experiments in adding the <picture> element to WebKit.

 It is based on Chromium's WebKit from 20/09/12.